gee-community/example-scripts/Images/Mina.md

 # image.clamp
 - Creates a new image on which each pixel is set t each value on a specified image unless that value is greater than a specified maximum or lower than a specified minimum, in which case the pixel is set to the closest of those specified maximum and minimum values.
-- Masked pixels will appear as transparent in subsequent displays and eliminated from subsequent processing.

 ## Syntax